 Affiliate Disclosure: Some of the links below are affiliate links.
 Spirit Voyage may earn a small commission, at no additional cost to you, if you click through and make a purchase.

-In the tradition of Kundalini yoga as taught by Yogi Bhajan, the human has 10 bodies, not just one.
-Yogi Bhajan taught that the 6th body is the Arc Line, which is a halo that stretches around your forehead, earlobe to earlobe.
+In the tradition of Kundalini yoga, the human has 10 bodies, not just one.
+The 6th body is the Arc Line, which is a halo that stretches around your forehead, earlobe to earlobe.
 Women have an extra arc line that runs from nipple to nipple and assists in bonding with an infant.
 If your aura is the vehicle of light in which you drive, the arc line is the steering wheel.
 It provides guidance to the aura (essentially communicating the “state of the union” of your body and mind).
 It also guides you by creating a field of protection that when rattled should (if you are clear and listening) alert you.
 As much as it gives internal guidance, it also projects external information.
 That is, if your thoughts and feelings create your reality by offering a vibration to the Universe, then your arc line is the transmitter that sends out the signal.
 How strong or weak your arc line is directly corresponds to the strength and integrity of the signal.
 Both intuitive information that you are receiving (protection) and the power of the information you are sending out (projection) are influenced by the arc line.

 The strength of an arc line is affected by integrity.
 You have to keep your word and live up to the message you project to others.
 You can’t be all talk and have a strong arc line.
 Arc lines act as a mini-recorder, picking up vibrations and absorbing them.
 The additional arc line on a woman (the one from nipple to nipple) is extremely sensitive in particular.
 It is that arc line which many Kundalini yoginis protect by wearing a chuni draped over their shoulders.